Zywave/booster/src/_areas/design-system/components/tags.md

 <docs-do-not>

-Use more than six tags together at a time
+Use more than six tags together at a time.

 </docs-do-not>